ELTE-DH/NoSketch-Engine-Docker/README.md

 ## CLI Usage

 - To run NoSketch Engine CLI commands run the docker and add the command and its parameters at the end of the original command (`docker run -it --rm nosketch_engine COMMAND PARAMS`).
-E.g. `docker run -it --rm nosketch_engine encodevert -h`
+E.g. `docker run --rm -it --mount type=bind,src=$(pwd)/corpora,dst=/corpora noske:latest corpquery susanne '[word="Mardi"][word="Gras"]'`
 - To get a shell in the container use the following command: `docker run --rm -it --entrypoint /bin/bash nosketch_engine`

 ## Demo on Dockerhub